Clinical Pastoral Education (CPE)

 Out of intense involvement with ACPE Certified Educator/s, other students, people in crisis, and other professionals, CPE students are challenged to improve, deepen, and expand the quality of their pastoral relationships.
 Through viewing complicated life situations from different viewpoints, students are able to gain new insights and understanding about the human situation.
 Theological and pastoral reflection is important in CPE as pastoral people seek ways to integrate theology with life experience.

-The Camillian Order, which sponsors the St. Camillus Campus, is comprised of Roman Catholic priests and brothers who have existed for more than 400 years working in the healthcare field.
-The Camillians brought their ministry to the United States in the early 1920s.
-The approach to health care is wholistic and ecumenical.
+The Camillian Order, which sponsors the St. Camillus Campus, is comprised of Roman Catholic priests and brothers who have existed for more than 400 years working in the health care field.

 Level II CPE addresses advanced competencies and issues of pastoral function, reflection, and integration.
 Level II competencies are met through a program of at least four units of CPE, including Level I CPE units completed in one or more authorized ACPE centers.

 St. Camillus offers two units of CPE in one year:

 Summer Program – Eleven weeks of intensive training starting on the last week of May ending on the second week of August.
 Students will also participate in our Weekend Chaplain on Duty program where they will dedicate three weekend days to ministry on campus.

 Extended Program Seven months of training starting on the second Tuesday in September and ending on the first Tuesday of March.
 Students will meet on Tuesdays for group education and will choose an additional day for their clinical ministry component.
 Students will also participate in our Weekend Chaplain on Duty Program where they will dedicate seven weekend days to ministry on campus.